-A one-of-a-kind museum and play center for kids, KID Museum is place where kids and parents can indulge in a host of educational and recreational activities.
-Through a number of interactive installations and activities, this museum makes learning a lot more fun to basic subjects.
-From science and mechanics, to art, history and culture, here each topic is brushed upon with a touch of fun.
-Various activities, events and workshops are also organised here, wherein kids can get a more in-depth understanding on a vast array of topics.
+A one-of-a-kind museum and play center for kids, KID Museum is a place where kids and parents can indulge in a host of educational and recreational activities.
+Through a number of interactive installations and workshops, this museum makes learning a lot more fun.
+From science and mechanics, to art, history and culture, each topic is brushed upon with a touch of excitement and liveliness.
+Various activities and events are also organised here, wherein kids can get a more in-depth understanding of a vast array of topics.

 If you are looking for a cheap night filled with friends, tasty food, and a whole lot of karaoke, then look no further than The Meeting Place.
 This restaurant-bar has been operating for many years and continues to draw crowds with its wild Friday night karaoke sessions.
 Also popular is the weekday happy hour, where you can get drinks at a discounted price before dancing the night away.

 Dupont Underground is housed in an abandoned tunnel in Washington.
 The walls of the tunnel are adorned with works of contemporary art and they organize regular exhibitions of photography and art.
 The venue is also available for small-time music performances and other events.
 The space is home to many local artists and they are working towards transforming the space into a hub for arts and creative activities.